Onalaska, WI Alcohol and Drug Rehabilitation Programs

 608-775-2287

-Like other alcohol and drug rehabilitation programs, Gundersen Lutheran Medical Ctr Inc is committed to ongoing recovery for drug and alcohol abusers living in Onalaska, Wisconsin and within the surrounding region.
+Like other alcohol and drug rehabilitation programs, Gundersen Lutheran Medical Ctr Inc is committed to ongoing recovery for drug and alcohol abusers living in Onalaska, WI. and within the surrounding region.
 As such, this drug and alcohol treatment facility has been offering care like 12-step facilitation approach, dialectical behavior therapy, group therapy, trauma-related counseling, group therapy, dual diagnosis drug rehab and more.

 Further, Gundersen Lutheran Medical Ctr Inc thinks that it is important that its patients receive individualized care to make sure that they get effective results.
 This is why it specializes in several programs such as social skills development, veterans, co-occurring mental and substance abuse disorders, transgender or (LGBT) clients, residential beds for client's children, persons with post-traumatic stress disorder and many other modes of treatment that you can find listed below.
 These services that Gundersen Lutheran Medical Ctr Inc offers are also available in a variety of settings - short term drug and alcohol rehab programs, long term drug and alcohol rehab facilities, intensive outpatient treatment, inpatient detoxification facilities, inpatient drug and alcohol rehab centers and more.